 Hidden Ridge is built right into CustomFit, so your own Hidden Ridge pattern will be made to your choice of gauge and size.
 (I recommend using at least a worsted-weight yarn to preserve the look of the cable.)
 It uses CustomFit’s “hourglass” silhouette, with waist shaping on the back of the sweater only for a relaxed look.

-Here’s why: Because every CustomFit pattern has a different stitch count, you will need to do some basic stitch pattern placement, on your own, to ensure the ribbing lines up correctly with the cable.
-In addition, the cable itself will have a slightly smaller gauge than Stockinette, and there is no adjustment made to the front to account for this.
+The instructions for Hidden Ridge are a little more advanced than in typical CustomFit patterns: Because every CustomFit pattern has a different stitch count, you will need to do some basic stitch pattern placement, on your own, to ensure the ribbing lines up correctly with the cable.
+So don’t make Hidden Ridge your first CustomFit pattern if that sounds daunting!

 In a relaxed fit sweater, like the one shown here on Beth, this difference is not noticeable.
 But should you choose a closer fit, you may want to adjust the stitch count of the front to compensate.
 (I recommend adding 6 stitches to the count for the front, removing them in your initial neck bind-offs.)
 Once you’ve got the hang of CustomFit, neither of these things is a very big deal – but they definitely qualify this pattern as intermediate level rather than appropriate for a first sweater.